lucia-gm/udacity-portfolio/README.md

 # Portfolio
-This project is about building a portfolio site.
+This project is about building a portfolio site following a design mockup.
 It is part of the Udacity program for the Front-End Nanodegree.
+No starter code is provided.

 [View online demo](https://lucia-gm.github.io/portfolio/)